 It’s easy to challenge one man’s opinion—but it’s a little more worthwhile to accept that opinion and see where it can take you.
 A half-thought leads us to a childhood in the interior, a rehearsed diatribe takes us to a campaign for better railroad signage.

 Yuxweluptun’s life is the intersection of many years of history.
 The history of the world, of British Columbia, produce unique characters.
-I hope you enjoy this interview, the imperfection of its participants and the world events that have led to our confluence.
+I hope you enjoy this interview, the photos that accompany it, the imperfection of its participants and the world events that have led to our confluence.